 - a.
 Developing patient-derived neuronal models to assess and characterize seizure phenotypes.
 While it is estimated that 57% of individuals with HNRNP-RNDDs have seizures, some of the existing animal models have not recapitulated the seizure phenotype. - b.
 Generating new animal models to study the seizure phenotype in HNRNP-RNDDs.
 Many of the HNRNP-RNDDs lack animal models, and as mentioned above, some of the existing models do not recapitulate the seizure phenotype seen in humans. - c.
-Developing novel strategies to investigate the genotype-phenotype associations and structural brain differences that cause epilepsy in individuals with HNRNP-RNDDs.
+Understanding the seizure profile in HNRNP-RNDDs and developing novel strategies to investigate genotype-phenotype associations and structural brain differences that can cause epilepsy in individuals with HNRNP-RNDDs.
 There is limited evidence to suggest that there are structural differences in the brain of many individuals with HNRNP-RNDDs but their contribution to epilepsy has not been evaluated.